-The Health and Social Care Act 2012 requires commissioners to ensure good practice and to promote and protect patient choice.
+The Health and Social Care Act 2012 requires commissioners to follow good practice when commissioning services and to promote and protect patient choice.
 Choice and competition are among many tools that a commissioner may decide to use to improve services for patients.
-It is for commissioners to decide if, when and how to use competition.
-Commissioners will need to act transparently and be able to demonstrate the rationale for their decisions in terms of patient interests.
+The Act requires commissioners to act transparently and be able to demonstrate the rationale for their procurement decisions.

 In its June 2011 report, Choice and competition – delivering real choice, the NHS Future Forum highlighted the role of competition in the NHS as a tool for commissioning clinical services where it serves the interests of citizens and choices they wish to make.
-NHS England and Monitor are working in partnership to develop a choice and competition website and have published a note setting out how the website will help commissioners and providers understand where competition may deliver improved outcomes for patients.
+The report said competition should operate within a framework that ensures integration, and safeguards choice, quality and patient safety.